 - Postpone your chores.
 Some appliances like dryers, washing machines, and dishwashers put out a good deal of unwanted heat.
 Wait until after dark, when it’s cooler, to run these and other heat-producing appliances.
 Make the most of each load by filling to capacity.

 - Seal things up.
 You want to keep the hot air out and the cool air in.
 Inspect your home for air leaks.
 Common problem areas are the attic, basement, doors, windows, and furnace ducts.
 We offer a rebate up to $450 for duct sealing.

 - Keep your meals simple.
 Give your microwave and grill some action.
 They offer ways to prepare food without generating the extra heat that comes with firing up your stove and oven.

 - Block out the sun.
 It’s beautiful when the sun beams through your windows, but it can cost you.
 Block the sun’s heat in your home with drawn curtains or blinds.

 - Tune up your AC.
-Schedule an annual cleaning and ensure proper fluid levels to optimize efficiency and prevent sudden breakdowns.
-Don’t have AC?
+We’re buying!
+How cool is that?
+You can get a 7-year, 0% interest loan, contractor discount or rebate.
 We offer a $500 and $1,000 rebate or a low or no-monthly payment loan for HVAC systems.

 - Tidy up your vents and filters.
 Keep the spaces around your vents clean and clear.
 Your cooling system can’t do its best work when vents are blocked by rugs, furniture or dust.
 Dirty filters make your system work harder and run longer than necessary.